wj210/Causal-Faithfulness/README.md

 Install the requirements first by running `pip install -r requirements.txt`.

 The dataset is stored in `data/` for the 3 tasks.
-Only the top 100 are manually edited to include the correct `cf_subject`.
-The others are not checked.
+For CoS-E and esnli, there are only 100 manually edited counterfactuals.
+While in ComVE it contains much more since there is no need for manual annotation, we just swap the correct sentence in.

+e-snli is taken from https://github.com/OanaMariaCamburu/e-SNLI

+ComVE from https://github.com/wangcunxiang/SemEval2020-Task4-Commonsense-Validation-and-Explanation, we edit task A, to only present the incorrect statement as the original input and patch in the correct as the counterfactual.
+The golden explanations are derived from Task C for plausibility scoring.

 # Activation Patching

 ![Alt text](images/activation_patching.png)